 The no zone is the area around trucks where there is limited or no visibility.
-The FMCSA has outlined four particular no zones that can be particularly dangerous to motorists:
+Limited visibility is a common cause of car accidents.
+The FMCSA has outlined four particular no zones that can be particularly dangerous to motorists.

 - Side no zones: Trucks and buses have large no zones on both sides.
 If you cannot see the driver’s face in your side-view mirror, the truck driver cannot see you.